Samk104/Grant-bot/README.md

 ## Features

-- **PDF Extraction**: Extract and organize information from grant-related PDFs.
+- **Document Extraction**: Extract and organize information from grant-related PDFs and word documents.

 ## Installation